Robots.txt Disallow All: Blocking AI Bots is as misguided as blocking Google in the 90s!

 The User-agent directive is crucial—it specifies which crawlers (also known as bots) the rules apply to.

 A common mistake is mentioning only Googlebot.
 Instead, it’s ideal to use User-agent: *, which applies the rules universally to all crawlers.
-This ensures your directives aren’t limited to just one search engine but are inclusive and applicable to the broader bot community.
+This ensures your directives aren’t limited to just one search engine but are inclusive and applicable to the broader bot community.ich crawlers (also known as bots) the rules apply to.

 Example: